Bio, Education, Work & Teaching Experience

 In 2005, she established photography magazine Foto Kvartals and served as its editor-in-chief until 2011.

-Since 2013, Alise Tifentale is a research fellow at the Cultural Analytics Lab, led by Dr. Lev Manovich, one of the world's leading media theorists and professor of Computer Science at the Graduate Center, City University of New York.
+From August 2013 to December 2018, Alise Tifentale worked as a research fellow at the Cultural Analytics Lab, led by Dr. Lev Manovich, the world's leading media theorist and professor of Computer Science at the Graduate Center, City University of New York.
 While working in the lab, Tifentale has co-authored research projects on social media photography such as Selfiecity (2014), Selfiecity London (2015), and The Exceptional and the Everyday: 144 Hours in Kyiv (2014).
 See her publications discussing the findings of these projects in the articles section.

 As an independent curator, Tifentale has curated several exhibitions featuring contemporary art, photography, and video such as Private.
 Contemporary Photography from Latvia (Moscow, Russia, 2008) and North by North East, the pavilion of Latvia at the 55th Venice Art Biennale (Venice, Italy, 2013, co-curated with Anne Barlow and Courtenay Finn).